 Why Error Handling Matters

 Things go wrong.
 APIs go down, data comes in unexpected formats, or services hit rate limits.
-The question isn’t if your workflow will encounter errors - it’s how it handles them.
-Good error handling means:- Your workflows recover gracefully instead of failing silently
+Good error handling means your workflows recover gracefully, you get notified when something needs attention, and critical data doesn’t get lost.Error Handling Strategies

-Each node in your workflow can handle errors differently.
-Choose the right strategy based on how critical that step is.Fail Workflow (Default)
+Each node can handle errors differently.
+Choose based on how critical that step is.Fail Workflow (Default)

 The workflow stops immediately and marks the run as failed.
 When to use:- Critical steps that must succeed (payment processing, data validation)